 Article IV.
-Jurisdiction and Terms of the Honor Court
+Jurisdiction and Terms of the Honor Court.

-- §4.1 The Court shall have jurisdiction over all alleged violations of the Code as defined in Article III above, unless the Associate Dean for Academic Affairs or a majority of the faculty vote to remove a particular case from the Court. - §4.2.
-Nothing in this code is intended to supersede the authority and responsibility of a faculty member to control conduct in his classroom, to determine what factors are to be considered in assigning a grade or credit for student performance, and to determine the appropriate grade or credit to be assigned.
-An aggrieved student may appeal his or her grade under the Academic Policies and Procedures of the Law School. - §4.3 Once a complaint has been filed pursuant to Subsection 6.4(a), there shall be no plea-bargaining among or between the Court, the Prosecutor, and the alleged violator without the approval of the Associate Dean for Academic Affairs. - §4.4 Each term of the Court will begin on the first day of the summer semester of the Law School and will end the next year on the day before the summer semester begins.
+- §4.1 The Court shall have jurisdiction over all alleged violations of the Code as defined in Article III above, unless the Associate Dean for Academic Affairs or a majority of the faculty vote to remove a particular case from the Court. - §4.2 Nothing in this Code is intended to supersede the authority and responsibility of an instructor to control conduct in the classroom, to determine what factors are to be considered in assigning a grade or credit for student performance, and to determine the appropriate grade or credit to be assigned.
+An aggrieved student may appeal his or her grade under the Academic Policies and Procedures of the Law School. - §4.3 Each term of the Court will begin on the first day of the summer semester of the Law School and will end the next year on the day before the summer semester begins.

-Article V. Members and Officers of the Court
+Article V. Members and Officers of the Court.